caduy51/DemoProjects/README.md

 ## Tools and technology used

-Database: MySQL
+Database technology: MySQL

-Data visualization: Microsoft Power BI
+Visualization tools: Microsoft Power BI

 ### Using SQL for brief data analytics